tmtsoftware/esw-web-app-example/docs/src/main/flows/base-flow.md

 * Adding Documentation

 Basic flow will show you how to add a routes to backend application and consume them in your frontend.
-Next two sections are extensions, if you need to add authentication in your application or if you need to save your data to a database.

 At any point in time if you want to see code with complete file, you can refer final [example app](https://github.com/tmtsoftware/esw-web-app-example) and compare your changes.